peakhunt/u-boot-mainline-s5p4418/README.md

 # u-boot-mainline-s5p4418
+phase-3 : in progress
+1. make generic DDR3 routine
+2. code cleanup for SPL

 phase-2 : done

-  make SPL as small as possible without using dirty hack decided not to use DM/DTB in SPL. in SPL serial is disabled by default.
+1. make SPL as small as possible without using dirty hack
+2. decided not to use DM/DTB in SPL.
+3. in SPL serial is disabled by default.

 phase-1 : done

-  make it boot
+1.  make it boot

 documentation will be added soon!